Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 These API points will be used as follows:
 "homeassistant.local/apiv1/json"

+You can find the Web UI on /webapp

 **Device Identifiers** get written as "device:number", so if a device has an identifier of 100, the notation for API will be "device:100".

 **Object Identifiers** apply the same notation.
 The object name will be camelCase.
 An example notation for an AnalogInput 1 would be "analogInput:1".